 Our current workplace environment is primarily made up of three generational cohorts: Baby Boomers, Generation X, and Millennials.

 No one generational group is completely homogenous, of course, but each cohort generally holds a different set of underlying values.
 As the Millennial generation is now the largest cohort since the Baby Boomers, and will continue to become an even more significant part of our workplace, let’s take a look at leadership qualities that will align most directly with what they value.
-These eight qualities and characteristics inform the leadership presence of someone wanting to resonate most with their Millennial team members:
+These eight qualities and characteristics will help you with leading Millennials on your team:

 - Exude Authentic Confidence and Competence — Related Value(s): Achievement.
 Because Millennials value achievement and are confident in their ability to advance in their careers, they respond to leaders who exude confidence and competence.
 A leader who appears weak, uncertain or wavering in their decisions may quickly loose the support of their Millennial team members, which diminishes the leader’s ability to leverage their energy, creativity, and work ethic to advance the organization’s vision.
 Keep in mind that confidence and competence must be expressed genuinely, as inauthenticity is a turnoff for 20 and 30-somethings.
 Confidence and competence also don’t involve taking a dictatorial approach, as Millennials values leaders who create a collaborative, diverse, and creative team environment, where ideas can be expressed freely.